Holabird Ends 2023 On A High Note With A Highly Successful Christmas Chronicles Auction, Dec. 7-10

 Day 3, on Saturday, December 9th, contained nearly 600 lots of sports, tokens, badges, coins, numismatics, currency, ephemera, ingots, exonumia and medals, SS Central America items, transportation, general collectibles, tools, general store and geographically sorted ephemera.

-The button-shaped silver ingot, marked ï¿1⁄2Arizona / A.F.
-E./ 1882ï¿1⁄2, 21mm in diameter, 7mm thick and weighing 20.3 grams was the auctionï¿1⁄2s overall top lot, proving once again the popularity of gold and silver.
+The button-shaped silver ingot, marked“Arizona / A.F.
+E./ 1882”, 21mm in diameter, 7mm thick and weighing 20.3 grams was the auction's overall top lot, proving once again the popularity of gold and silver.
 Also, an entire set of 70 Franklin Mint: Official Bicentennial ingots, First Edition sterling silver proofs in specially-postmarked commemorative cachets with stamps, postmarked 1973-1981, over 130 ounces of silver, each ingot weighing 1.89 oz., in an album, made $4,000.

 Anyone owning a collection that might fit into a Holabird Western Americana Collections, LLC auction is encouraged to get in touch.
 The firm travels throughout the U.S., to see and pick up collections.
 The company has agents all over America and will travel to inspect most collections.
 To learn more about Holabird Western Americana Collections, LLC, please visit